werf/werf/docs/pages/documentation/advanced/supported_container_registries.md

 When interacting with the container registry, werf commands use the information available in the Docker configuration.
 By default, they use the `~/.docker` directory or an alternative path set by the `WERF_DOCKER_CONFIG` (or `DOCKER_CONFIG`) environment variable.

-> The _Docker configuration_ is a directory where authorization data (and Docker settings) are stored (these data are used for accessing various container registries).
+> The _Docker configuration_ is a directory where authorization data (and Docker settings) are stored (these data are used for accessing various container registries)

 For authorization, you can use `docker login` / `oras login` commands as well as solutions provided by container registries.